-5.4.1 PURPOSE
+5.4.1 PURPOSE AND SCOPE

-The purpose of this section is to describe action item assignment, tracking, follow-up, notification on closed action items, and disposition.
+The purpose of this subsection is to describe action item assignment, tracking, follow-up, notification on closed action items, and disposition.
 An action item tracking and disposition tool shall be made available to the CCSDS to facilitate management council work.